ryan112358/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ![](/images/select-measure-reconstruct.png)

 In the last blog post, we covered the potential pitfalls of synthetic data without formal privacy guarantees, and motivated the need for differentially private synthetic data mechanisms.
-Many mechanisms for this problem follow the so-called **select-measure-generate** paradigm.
+Many mechanisms for this problem follow the so-called **select-measure-generate** paradigm [^1].
 The three steps underlying the select-measure-generate paradigm are illustrated in the figure above, and explained below.

+[^1]: For example, [Liu et al., 2021](https://arxiv.org/abs/2106.07153){:target="\_blank"} introduce this framework to unify private query release algorithms that iteratively select measurements (via the exponential mechanism).

 1. **Select** a collection of queries to measure.
 2. **Measure** the selected queries privately using a noise-addition mechanism.
 3. **Generate** synthetic data that best explains the noisy measurements.

 Mechanisms in this class differ primarily in their methodologies for selecting queries and for generating synthetic data from noisy measurements.
 The focus of this blog post is the **Generate** step.
 Specifically, we will explore different ways in which one can model data distributions for the purpose of generating synthetic data, outlining the qualitative pros and cons of each method.
-We will then introduce **[Private-PGM](https://github.com/ryan112358/private-pgm){:target="_blank"}**, an open-source repository that provides methods for generating synthetic data in a generic and scalable way, given some set of noisy measurements.
+We will then introduce **[Private-PGM](https://github.com/ryan112358/private-pgm){:target="_blank"}**, an open-source repository that provides methods that, given some set of noisy measurements, enables users to generate synthetic data in a generic and scalable way.

 # The Generate Subproblem: A Unifying View

-Now that we have described how to use Private-PGM, we will offer some insight into what it does under the hood.
-We will also provide a unifying view of Private-PGM and other related approaches to the generate subproblem.
-Underlying Private-PGM and several other approaches to generate synthetic data is the following optimization problem:
+We first provide a unifying view of the generate subproblem for private query release.
+In particular, underlying this **Generate** step is the following optimization problem:

 \\\[\hat{P} \in \text{arg} \min\_{P \in \mathcal{S}} L(P, \tilde{Q}) \\tag{1} \label{eq1} \\\]

 Here, \\\( \tilde{Q} \\\) are the noisy query answers, and \\\( \mathcal{S} \\\) is the set of all distributions over the data domain.
-We seek to find a data distribution \\\( \hat{P} \\\) that *best explains* the noisy observations \\\( \tilde{Q} \\\) according to the loss function \\\( L \\\).
-Different loss functions are possible, but by default Private-PGM uses the \\\( L_2 \\\) squared loss,
+We seek to find a data distribution \\\( \hat{P} \\\) that *best explains* the noisy observations \\\( \tilde{Q} \\\) according to some loss function \\\( L \\\).
+While different loss functions are possible, one natural choice is \\\( L_2 \\\) squared loss,
 \\\( L(P) = \|\| Q(P) - \tilde{Q} \|\|\_2^2 \\\).
 Intuitively, we seek to find a data distribution \\\( P \\\) such that \\\( Q(P) \\\), the query answers under \\\( P \\\), are close to the noisy query answers \\\( \tilde{Q} \\\), subject to the constraint that \\\( P \\\) is a probability distribution.

 ### Direct

 If the queries \\\( Q \\\) are linear, then this optimization problem is convex, and hence can be solved in theory.
-However, solving it directly is challenging on high-dimensional domains because the size of \\\( P \\\) is equal to the size of the domain, which is often intractably large.
-For example, the domain size of the adult dataset considered earlier is  \\\( 6.4 \times 10^{17} \\\).
-Writing down a single distribution over this domain is intractable, let alone optimizing over the space of all distributions.
+MWEM (CITE), for example, uses the multiplicative weights update rule to find an optimal distribution over the entire support of the data domain.
+However, solving it directly is challenging in high-dimensional settings because the size of \\\( P \\\) is equal to the size of the domain, which grows exponentially with the dimensionality of the data and is often intractably large.
+In most practical settings, writing down a single distribution over this domain is intractable, let alone optimizing over the space of all distributions.

-There are several methods, including Private-PGM, that attempt to overcome the curse of dimensionality inherent in Problem \ref{eq1}.
-These methods scale by solving a relaxation of Problem \ref{eq1} that is tractable to solve.
-One way to do this is to restrict the search space of the optimization from all high-dimensional joint distributions, to a subset of joint distributions.
-This subset of distributions can be characterized by a smaller set of parameters, which enables tractable optimization over it.
-The sections below describe the different (implicit) assumptions each method makes, as well as the consequences of those assumptions.

 ### Private-PGM